Getting the Most Out of Our Employees

 By implementing remote-controlled feeding using a barge, we are creating opportunities for a diverse range of human resources to play an active role regardless of their proficiency in seamanship or working at sea.

-In addition, the use of barges and the improvement of working spaces in sea-based cages have improved the safety of workers, leading to more opportunities for the utilization of diverse human resources.
+In addition, the use of barges and the improvement of working spaces in cages have improved the safety of workers, leading to more opportunities for the utilization of diverse human resources.